EDUCBA

 Conclusion

 This is all about Python Tuples vs Lists.
-So now that we have understood the differences between python tuples and lists, it will be easier for us to decide which of the two should be used and where.
-Therefore, we can conclude that although both lists and tuples are important data structures in Python, there are notable differences among them, with the major difference being that lists are mutable whereas tuples are not.
+Now that we have understood the differences between Python tuples and lists, it will be easier for us to decide which of the two should be used.
+Therefore, we can conclude that although both lists and tuples are important data structures in Python, there are notable differences between them, with the major difference being that lists are mutable, whereas tuples are not.

 Recommended Article